TinyPablo/pico-stockfish-display/README.md

 ## Current status

-**v0.1 – Pico read-only display**

-Implemented:
+This project was mostly vibe-coded as a learning experiment, and it actually works.

-- Python server with Stockfish-backed analysis
+- Python server with Stockfish analysis
-- HTTP polling endpoint (`/state`)
-- Raspberry Pi Pico W client
+- Pico W client with dual OLED output
-- Dual SSD1306 OLED output (state + analysis)
-- Wi-Fi connectivity and periodic refresh

-Not yet implemented:

-- Pico keypad input
-- Pico → server command wiring
+- Keypad-driven chess UI over Wi‑Fi

+Built as a learning project, now in a stable state.